 To bridge the gap between the multitude of data standards available, Edlink has written custom integrations with a number of different educational data systems to ensure a modern and consistent experience for elearning apps.
 At Edlink, we believe that building solid connections with a smooth user experience can dramatically boost the adoption and efficacy of educational software platforms.

 How Edlink Works

-At its core, Edlink is a bridge between various school data systems.
+At its core, Edlink is a bridge between various educational data systems.
 It provides a standardized data format for two-way communication between sources (like a school's LMS or SIS) and applications (like a reading platform).
 By connecting to Edlink, schools can provide access to their data, and companies can consume it to provide a better experience for students, teachers, and admins.

 Edlink has usage-based pricing, so platform developers only pay for what they use.
 Pricing is based on the number of unique users whose data is provided to the learning platform in a given month.

 Shifting to online platforms can be a double-edged sword.
 The internet poses new risks that can be hard for teachers and students to understand and hard for technology experts to address.

 Protecting student data is extremely important in an environment where breaches are commonplace.
 Data repositories become increasingly valuable as teachers and students shift more and more of their daily lives to online platforms.
 Getting an accurate assessment of your exposure as a school administrator or an elearning app provider is a headache at best (and impossible at worst).
 In the unfortunate event that there is a problem, tracing the root cause can be its own challenge.

 At Edlink, we strive to give administrators unprecedented control and visibility into data access and usage.

 We do this in a few key ways: